 Causality is the million dollar question of science and life.
 If you don’t know what caused what, you don’t have any strong arguments to make.
 What was first; “the chicken or the egg” is the question everyone is trying to answer.
 In my opinion, trying to find the causality is overrated.
 It doesn’t really matter whether it was the chicken or the egg.
 And you can’t or don’t need to always pinpoint to cause of something.
 In this blog I will explain the reasons why I make this argument.
 I will use random examples, and personal experiences and will relate these to scientific practices.

-A cluster of causes
+A chain of causes

 Let’s say that my employer wants me to eat more fruit, in order to work and be healthy.
 Thus, he hands me free fruit during my break at work.
 I receive the fruit, eat it, and become healthier.
 In this situation, you might say that the employer caused me to eat fruit.
 His intervention worked.
 However, there are many other reasons (causes) that should be aligned before I am eating fruit.
 I must like the fruit, the fruit should be ripe, I shouldn’t have brought fruit myself, I should trust my employer, and eating fruit should fit in my break time.
 There are several, if not many, causes that make me eat fruit.
 You might question whether all these other reasons may not be causes as well.
 These other reasons are called moderator variables in statistics.
 Although, these variables aren’t valued as causal variables, they are causes for me to eat fruit or not.
-However, if my employer did not exist with his fruits then the other variables were no causes, they wouldn’t exist.
+However, if my employer did not give me any fruit, then the other variables (like the ripeness) were no causes, they wouldn’t exist.
 Thus, real causation does exist in this situation.
-But the moderating variables are just as (or a little less) importance, and could be seen as little causes as well.
+But the moderating variables are just as (or a little less) important, and could be seen as little causes as well.
 If your employer hands you fruit it is necessary that there are many things in line before his action is successful.
 I believe that it is more appropriate to view his effort for me eating fruit, as a chain of little causes instead of one single cause.

 At the start, “giving fruit” and “eating fruit” are two separate variables.
 But I believe that over time, these two become interconnected.
 At the start, “giving fruit” is the causation, but if I eat the fruit every time (and enjoy it very much) the causation becomes affected by it.
 If my employer sees me enjoying the fruit, he will keep offering me fruit during every break.
 If I stopped eating it, he would probably stop offering it.
 Thus, in some way the causation is dependent on the effect.
 The effect (me eating fruit) causes my employer to give me (more) fruit.
 Over time, you won’t know which variable was the causal variable anymore.
 This story becomes the “Chicken and egg example” what was first?
 Well I argue, that it doesn’t really matter what was first, because they are interconnected now.
 They respond and adapt to each other and are therefore dependent on each other.

 The challenge for the employer and the employee is to get exactly what they need from each other.
 If my employer learns very well from my responses, then he will change his fruit-menu.
 For example, if he only sees me eating red-fruit, it would be wise to only offer me red fruits.
 In that way, I would eat more and more fruit.
-In research, the causal variable hardly adapts to the response of the effect variable.
+In (classical) research, the causal variable hardly adapts to the response of the effect variable.
 Therefore, the effects are often less successful.
 You might see this as the fact that the interconnection between the cause and the effect are minimal.
 In machine-learning the output variable is (often) put back in the algorithm and therefore it can learn and adapt faster.
 Therefore, using machine-learning to find effects is very effective.
 I would like to call this effect “interconnection” but I don’t know whether some definition like this exists already.

-Most methods in science don’t take into account that different variables influence each other over time and the spirally process of behavior.
+Most methods in science don’t take into account that different variables influence each other over time what results in the spirally process of behavior.
 Scientific experiments are often short and effects like interconnection etc. are very hard to measure quantitatively.
 However, we know that this is happening.
 Life works different from science.
-Changes in our lives, thoughts over time and many other life things aren’t that well studied.
+Changes in our lives, thoughts over time and many other aspects of life aren’t that well studied.
 With Quantified Self and new technologies like machine-learning it is possible to perform more adaptive, and therefore more successful studies.
 Machine-learning techniques can use methods that cause interconnection.
 I believe interconnection is a very strong part in our life and therefore I am sure that machine-learning will become very relevant for our (future) life.
 Self-awareness of these processes, early notifications, and (spiral) prevention can make us more in-tune with our feelings and can make us avoid certain patterns that we would otherwise fall for.

 - (Social media) bubble behavior has a lot to do with spiral behavior